Camp Greenbrier History

 The prestige of the staff and the location of the camp attracted a substantial clientele.
 Until the mid-1920’s, the camp had a compulsory academic program taught in Walker Hall, now demolished, with Greek, German, French, English, Geometry, Algebra, Trigonometry, Analytical Geometry, History, Physics, and Chemistry.

 In addition to distinguished staff members who have been connected with Camp Greenbrier over the years, a number of outstanding men have been campers. lvan Allen, Mayor of Atlanta, was at Camp Greenbrier for ﬁve years.
 Bill Wade, quarterback of the World’s Champion Chicago Bears, was at the Camp for twelve years.
+Thomas Kail, Director of both Hamilton and In The Heights, attended Greenbrier for five years.
 Many others have distinguished themselves in their professions.

 The athletic program was diverse.
 Baseball, tennis, swimming, canoeing, every kind of track event, marksmanship, trap shooting, and hiking were some of the sports.
 The baseball team played Alderson, Hinton, Ronceverte, Lewisburg, Covington, and Hot Springs.
 Some of those old baseball games must have been exciting.
 In some seasons, Alderson met the camp in ﬁve games.